beetul/great-lakes-gigs/README.md

 # Great Lakes Gigs
-A compilation of upcoming shows from independent venues across the midwest
+A compilation of upcoming shows from independent music venues across the midwest.